infernoxsoft/discord-mobile-status/README.md

 # your other code...
 ```
-This method is better because it does not require patching classes of discord.
+This method is better because it does not require patching classes of `discord.py` library.
 ## Patching `discord.gateway.DiscordWebSocket` `identify` function (for `discord.py` and forks of it):
 1. Copy `patch_discordpy.py` file to the directory with your bot.
 2. Insert the following code: